LAST UPDATED: 11/21/24

 Getting grant-ready

 • To be eligible, communities must have at least moderate wildfire risk, based on the CWDG tool or state or local wildfire risk data.
-If your community doesn’t show up as “at risk” in the tool, ask your designated program manager about other risk model options or explore our compilation of Wildfire Risk Maps and Assessment Portals (WRAP) that may better represent your community’s risk.
+If your community doesn’t show up as “at risk” in the tool, ask your point of contact about other risk model options or explore our compilation of Wildfire Risk Maps and Assessment Portals (WRAP) that may better represent your community’s risk.
+Note: As a reminder the CWDG tool has been updated from Round 2 with new data and thresholds that may have impacts to communities’ eligibility.
+Those changes are explained in the FAQ section and are reflected in the search function.

-• To meet priority criteria (also searchable via the CWDG tool), projects must: be located in an area identified as having a high or very high wildfire hazard potential; benefit a low-income community; be located in a community impacted by a severe disaster within the previous 10 years
+• To meet priority criteria (also searchable via the CWDG tool), projects must: be located in an area identified as having a high or very high wildfire hazard potential; benefit a low-income community; be located in a community impacted by a severe disaster within the previous 10 years.
+If the tool does not show your community as meeting priority criteria thresholds, applicants are welcome to use other datasets.

-2. Investigate whether your community qualifies for a match waiver.
-CWDG allows match requirements to be waived for communities deemed underserved, Tribes/Alaska Native Corporations, and Pacific Island territories.
+• Investigate whether your community qualifies for a match waiver.
+CWDG allows match requirements to be waived for underserved communities, Indian Tribes, Alaska Native Corporations, Pacific Island territories and the U.S. Virgin Islands.
 During the application process, you will need to provide documentation to demonstrate that you meet the waiver requirements.
 Documentation can be obtained from the CWDG tool (Cost-Share Waiver section is at the bottom of the results page), or having at least one census tract identified as “disadvantaged” in the Climate and Economic Justice Screening Tool (CEJST).

-• This two-page reference document, developed by Community Navigator initiative partners FAC Net and Coalitions and Collaboratives, outlines the basic steps for registering on SAM.gov and Grants.gov as well as troubleshooting resources for these portals.
+• This two-page reference document, developed by FAC Net with input from another Community Navigator initiative partner outlines the basic steps for registering on SAM.gov and Grants.gov as well as troubleshooting resources for these portals.

 • For additional 1:1 support, connect with APEX Accelerators, a group of state and county-level service providers dedicated to helping organizations and businesses complete registration on federal portals and databases.

-1. Start thinking about partners to involve in the CWDG proposal.
-The application will ask about your collaborators and how they will add value, support project sustainability and amplify impact.
+• Start thinking about partners to involve in the CWDG proposal.
+The application asks about your collaborators and how they will add value, support project sustainability and amplify impact.

 • Who might be missing?
 The FAC Wheel frameworks outlining the who, what, and when of fire adaptation work can help you think through which partners should be involved based on your project vision.